 This model gives an employee several unique experiences and skills, and allows them to be able to move knowledgeably into a new area outside of their usual area of expertise.
 It also keeps employees from becoming stagnant or bored, and allows them to participate in growing a company in a way that engenders engagement and loyalty.

 Many employees leave to start their own venture, because they need a seat at the table, the freedom to explore and experiment.
 Building these unquantifiable variables into the organizational structure, allowing employees to explore and help grow the company, may give a new business a workforce that is agile, experienced, able to rapidly adjust to disruptive change, and loyal to the business.

 The future is here

 What will business look like in 2050?
 Halfway through the new century, will we still be using organizational models and processes that belong to a different era?
-Will the predicted change be part of some digital transformation that has yet to be identified?
+Will the predicted change for business values and standards be part of some digital transformation that has yet to be identified?

 Even with a great deal of discussion about digital transformation, the term has yet to be adequately defined.
 While the goal of any change to a business model and organizational structure is improved performance, we do not know how to quantify the risks and rewards of digital transformation.
 But change is already here and impacting business models dramatically.
 What are the changes currently impacting the business environment, and what can we envision changing in the future?